zlatevbg/Skills-Assessment-Exercise/README.md

 ## PHP

-Organize the following list of items into an array variable.
+1. Organize the following list of items into an array variable:
-* Fruit: Apple
+..* Fruit: Apple
-* Color: Yellow
+..* Color: Yellow
-* Number: 7
+..* Number: 7

-1. Modify the 3rd element from the above array by multiplying the value 7 to equal 21 using an equation.
+2. Modify the 3rd element from the above array by multiplying the value 7 to equal 21 using an equation.
-2. Convert the array variable created above into JSON and save into a new variable.
+3. Convert the array variable created above into JSON and save into a new variable.
-3. Decode the above JSON variable back to a normal array and echo to browser using a foreach loop in an unordered list.
+4. Decode the above JSON variable back to a normal array and echo to browser using a foreach loop in an unordered list.
-4. Place a condition inside the foreach loop so that the value in the 2nd element is displayed in lowercase.
+5. Place a condition inside the foreach loop so that the value in the 2nd element is displayed in lowercase.

 ## CSS